-(DTLV) A 90 min guided tour that tells the story of the company.
+(DTLV) A 90-minute guided tour that tells the story of the company.
 It costs $10 now, and you need to email support [ at ] zapposinsights.com to book.

 Adventure + Unique Experiences

-(MGM Grand, The Strip) Take golf to the next level with drinks, lights, and music.
+(MGM Grand, The Strip) Takes golf to the next level with drinks, lights, and music.
 It’s more for socializing over serious golf.

 (The Strip) It’s a lot of fun, but if you’d rather take it easy, you can hang out in the observation decks.
 There are also other rides on top of the Stratosphere.

 (NYNY, The Strip) We haven’t ridden it yet, but it has a reputation for being a rough ride.